Zytronium/atlas-web-development/README.md

 # Atlas Web Development - Atlas School Full-Stack Web Development projects.
-Primary repository for T3 Full-Stack Web Development at Atlas School.
+One of the primary repositories for T3 Full-Stack Web Development at Atlas School.

 This repository covers the topics I will be working on during my time in T3 (and possibly T4 and 5?)
 Full-Stack Web Development at Atlas School.